 Once available sites have been identified, the department of housing typically issues a request for proposals (RFP).
 The RFP should clearly state approximate or anticipated density and unit count, affordability expectations including the income level(s) to be served and the required duration of the affordability period, preferences for serving special populations (e.g., seniors, families, formerly homeless individuals, etc.), and any other terms under which the property, or development rights, are offered.

 In some cases, cities give affordable housing developers priority access at a fair market price, without any additional incentives or discounts.
-This approach helps non-profit and mission-driven developers avoid competition with for-profit developers who are able bid up the price, but in many high cost cities that may not be enough to make affordable housing economically viable, particularly if the housing is targeted on very low-income families.
+This approach helps non-profit and mission-driven developers avoid competition with for-profit developers who are able to bid up the price, but in many high cost cities that may not be enough to make affordable housing economically viable, particularly if the housing is targeted for very low-income families.
 To overcome this challenge, many cities offer surplus or underutilized property at a discounted price or with access to low-cost financing when used for affordable housing, allowing the swift development of high-quality affordable housing units with less initial financial burden.

 Where a site has been determined to be inappropriate for residential use, or where the city places a priority on receiving fair market value for a parcel of land (or is required to do so by local or state law), there are still opportunities to support affordable housing.
 City policy can stipulate that a share of the proceeds from the sale of any publicly-owned land that will be re-developed for non-residential purposes be used to support affordable housing activities.